Patent Law in Turkey Key Developments and Predictions - 2021

 In this year's report, we focus on the key aspects of patent litigation in Turkey, and the most important or challenging issues in Turkish Patent Law.

-While the mid-term and long-term implications of the new law are yet to be realized, IP law practitioners still agree that the most controversial issue is not the law, but the enforcement of it.
-There are twelve specialized IP Courts in Turkey; six in Istanbul, five in Ankara, and one in Izmir.
-Due to the recent changes as to the appointment of judges, most of these Courts are headed by a single judge who may have any number of years of IP experience, or none whatsoever.
-As these judges do not have any technical background, the decisions are heavily dependent upon Court appointed experts’ views.
-On the other hand, some of the judges now interpret the Discovery of Evidence applications more positively, and the two-layer appeal review introduced by the Civil Procedural Law is expected to lower the workload and raise the quality of the judgments.
-In 2019, the interpretation of the so-called Bolar Exemption for pharmaceutical products, the discovery of evidence and preliminary injunctions, the impact of EPO Opposition Proceedings as to national infringement, as well as validity proceedings, have been the most active and debated areas before the IP Courts.
+While the medium and long-term implications of the new law are yet to be realized, IP law practitioners still agree that the most controversial issue is not the law, but the enforcement of it.
+There are eleven specialized IP Courts in Turkey; five in Istanbul, five in Ankara, and one in Izmir.
+Due to the changes made by the appointment of judges, most of the current cases are headed by judges with limited experience in the field of industrial property.
+As these judges do not have any technical background to this end, the decisions are heavily dependent upon Court-appointed experts’ views.
+On the other hand, while it is expected that the two-layer appeal review introduced by the Civil Procedural Law will lower the workload of the courts and raise the quality of the judgments, it is observed that the appeal evaluation processes take longer, the appeal procedures are not shortened, and the content of the decisions has not changed much, as compared with the past.
+As well, in the past year, the interpretation of the so-called Bolar Exemption for pharmaceutical products, the assessment of the discovery of evidence and preliminary injunctions, the impact of EPO Opposition Proceedings as to national infringement, as well as validity proceedings, have been the most debated areas before the IP Courts in the field of patent cases.

-This paper provides an outline of the key aspects of patent litigation in Turkey, and the most important or challenging issues in Turkish Patent Law.
-It is anticipated that Court decisions will cast new light on the many aspects of the provisions of law, especially in questioned areas.
+With this paper, we are pleased to provide an outline of the key aspects of patent litigation in Turkey, and the most important and most controversial issues in Turkish Patent Law.